 The WORD in Other Words by Fr Aris Martin SVD (Unites States)

-Wednesday Week 7 Ordinary Time
+Wednesday 7th Week in Ordinary Time

 In the Gospel, Jesus was approached by John who must have been worried about an “outsider”, somebody not officially belonging to their group, who was expelling demons in Jesus’ name.
 He even tried to prevent the person from driving demons.